sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Always use `OPTIONS` requests to inspect the available operations of a specific endpoint.
+### Always use `OPTIONS` requests to inspect the available operations of a specific endpoint
 The `OPTIONS` HTTP method is an important tool that allows clients to query a server to discover the HTTP methods that are supported by a specific resource or endpoint.
 By using an `OPTIONS` request, clients can determine which operations (such as `GET`, `POST`, `PUT`, `DELETE`, etc.) are available for a given endpoint, as well as any additional communication options,